TheNoiselessNoise/csfd_scraper/README.md

 If you want to know what else you can do with it,\
 check out the [LIST OF METHODS](USAGE.md)

+Even though the scraper is OOP, every resulted object is printable.\
+Every printed object is converted to **JSON** string.

 ### Imports
 ```python
 from src.csfd_scraper import CsfdScraper